Deutsche Bank denies it knew of forex woes since 2006

 Deutsche Bank, Germany’s flagship bank, is a member of the committee but did not attend the meeting, the bank said.

-Deutsche Bank, the world’s largest currency trader, also said that its own behavior in the currency markets was never a topic at the meetings.
+Deutsche Bank, the world’s largest currency trader, also said that its own behaviour in the currency markets was never a topic at the meetings.

 “The facts are that no allegations of manipulation or wrongdoing were raised against us at the Bank of England meeting in July 2006.
 Further, Deutsche Bank was not even present at the referenced meeting,” the bank said in a statement.